serranoabq/ctc-full-calendar/readme.txt

 0.9 - Added filter to ctc_move_date_forward and add daily recurrence scheduling.
 Added to GitHub 0.9.1 - Removed filter for ctc_move_date_forward since it's insufficient for daily and every-n recurrence in CTC.
-0.9.2 - Made calendar code compatible with PHP 5.2 (previous version required PHP 5.3)
+0.9.2 - Made calendar code compatible with PHP 5.2 (previous version required PHP 5.3) 1.2.1 - Updated to v3.4.0 of fullcalendar.js and fixed various bugs